 In many states, students that successfully pass the online portion of the class are qualified, and often required, to attend a field day that includes hands on instructions on how to safely handle firearms while afield.
 These classes are typically administered by conservation officers, and upon successful completion of the field day students are certified and recognized as having fulfilled their states hunter’s safety education requirements.
 The use of online portions of these courses allow states to easily and accurately compile databases of all the registered and certified hunters in their state, thus expediting the licensing process and allowing statistics on hunter participation to be more easily compiled.

 Points of Interest

-- One of the identified barriers to hunter recruitment is, in some cases, the arduous process of completing hunter education requirements.
-In particular, the field days that are often associated with the courses with live fire requirements can limit the opportunity for many prospective hunters as many areas do not have suitable ranges to host such courses.
+- One of the identified barriers to hunter recruitment is, in some cases, the lengthy process of completing hunter education requirements.
+In particular, in-person classes that include field days with live fire requirements can limit the opportunity for many prospective hunters as many areas do not have suitable ranges to host such courses.

 While safety afield is of paramount importance to the hunting community, it is similarly important that hunting opportunities are available and accessible to all who are interested.
-In this spirit, legislators should explore their governing regulations and support new legislation (where necessary) that will ensure first-time hunters have the opportunity to complete their hunter education requirements on their own schedule.
+In this spirit, legislators should explore their governing regulations and support new legislation (where necessary) that will ensure first-time hunters have the opportunity to complete their hunter education requirements online at their own pace.

 Share this page